 - Supporting the Manufacturing teams with the build and test of production systems.

 - Communication and co-ordination of activities to support the sourcing of innovative and high-quality production parts

 We’re a high growth company and as such roles change and evolve.
 We’d expect you to be willing to turn your hand to anything within the mechanical remit that helps the team deliver its objectives.

 A natural communicator hopefully goes without saying, but in addition we’d like you to have:

 - A strong degree in a relevant engineering discipline plus extensive industry experience

-- Significant design experience of innovative and complex electro-mechanical systems using SolidWorks CAD
+- Significant design experience of innovative and complex electro-mechanical systems using SolidWorks

 - Proven ability to optimise lightweight structural design for high reliability and ease of manufacture (DFA/M)